 My relationship with my car dealership has continued to this day.
 Someone from the service department phones me regularly to remind me that it's time for an oil change (good thing too, I'm not so attuned to the needs of my van) or simply to ask how the van has been running.
 They are courteous and caring, and even though I know that getting a sale is their ultimate motive, I still can't help but appreciate true customer service.
 They never sound phony when they call.
 Instead they seem to be genuinely interested in my well-being and have never pressured me to buy something or spend more money that I can afford.

-It could have been a keychain or a license-plate holder or a hitch cover.
+It could have been a promotional keychain or a custom license-plate holder or a hitch cover.
 The type of automotive promotional giveaway wouldn't have mattered.
 The point is that they recognized that a promotional giveaway is meaningless without good customer service.

 Because of my positive experience with this dealership I will likely go to them again the next time I purchase another vehicle.
 They may not have realized it, but the dealership's practice of distributing automotive promotional giveaways along with providing excellent service doubled their chances of having me remember the name of that business.

 The positive feeling that I came away with after I signed the papers and drove home my new van may or may not have made me remember the name.
 But the genuine interest that they took in me paved the way for me to be receptive to the free gift.
 Once they handed me that keychain, the name of that business was burned into my brain.
 (Of course, those periodic telephone calls don't hurt either.)